 The University of Denver has developed and adopted policies, in consultation with parents, regarding these rights, as well as arrangements to protect student privacy in the administration of protected information surveys and the collection, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
 The University of Denver will directly notify parents of these policies at least annually at the start of each school year and after any substantive changes.
 The University will also directly notify, such as through U.S. Mail or email, parents of students who are scheduled to participate in the specific noted activities or surveys and will provide an opportunity for the parent to opt his or her child out of participation of the specific activity or survey.
 The University will make this notification to parents at the beginning of the school year if the University has identified the specific or approximate dates of the activities or surveys at that time.
-For surveys and activities scheduled after the school year starts, parents will be provided reasonable notification of the planned activities and surveys listed below and be provided an opportunity to opt their child out of such activities and surveys.
+For surveys and activities scheduled after the school year starts, parents will be provided an opportunity to opt their child out of such activities and surveys.
 Parents will also be provided an opportunity to review any pertinent surveys.